-In today’s digital life, concept of wires is becoming obsolete.
-From PC to laptop, telephones to mobile, everything has become Wireless and thus, hassle free.
+In today’s digital life, the concept of wires is becoming obsolete.
+From PC to a laptop, telephones to mobile, everything has become Wireless and thus, hassle-free.
 Thanks to WiFi, we no longer need to run the network cables around the house or building.
-Either you want to make local network in home or office, router is required.
+Whether you want to make a local network in-home or office, a router is required.
 With so many choices available, it can be confusing to choose the best.

 When buying a Wireless Router, you should ask yourself; what are you going to use it for?
-If you use internet for email and news only, a basic router should be enough for you.
-But if you are a heavy data user like you play online games, watch online movies then you should get a high end router.
+If you use the internet for email and news only, a basic router should be enough for you.
+But if you are a heavy data user like you play online games, or watch online movies then you should get a high-end router.

 The next question you should ask yourself is which wireless protocol?
 Many wireless protocols/ standards exist like 802.11a, 802.11b/g/n, and 802.11ac.
 Your computer or mobile devices must be compatible with the wireless standard of your router.
-Most computers bought in past few years connect to 802.11n network, which has been the wireless standard for about past seven years or so.
-But 802.11ac is the latest standard currently which also has backwards compatibility so it can be your best choice.
+Most computers bought in the past few years connect to the 802.11n network, which has been the wireless standard for about the past seven years or so.
+But 802.11ac is the latest standard currently which also has backward compatibility so it can be your best choice.

 In this article we would review some routers, so you can choose the best router for your home or office according to your needs:

-Top Rated WiFi Routers Reviewed – Best of the 2017
+Top Rated WiFi Routers Reviewed – Best of 2023

-Asus RT-AC88U offers great features, dual-band 802.11ac protocol and a high price tag.
+Asus RT-AC88U offers great features, dual-band 802.11ac protocol, and a high price tag.
 It has many ports including Gigabit LAN ports and multiple USB ports.
 Throughput is speedy on both the 2.4GHz and 5GHz bands.
-The user interface is well designed, has great management functions for easy control.
+The user interface is well-designed and has great management functions for easy control.

-Design is good, the router is enclosed in a matte-black housing.
-On front panel it has LED indicators to indicate status of different ports and internet.
+The design is good, the router is enclosed in matte-black housing.
+On the front panel, it has LED indicators to indicate the status of different ports and the internet.